Skribb11es/DistroKid-Wheel-Of-Playlist-Automator/README.md

 ### Email Integration

-Since DistroKid sends you an email each time your song is removed from the playlist, we are able to use that as a trigger to push our song to the playlist again
+Since DistroKid sends you an email each time your song is removed from the playlist, we can use that as a trigger to push our song to the playlist again

 This section will only cover how to use Gmail as an IMAP server, if you use any other email provider, it is recommended that you consult their documentation on how to connect your email account to this script.